Honors & Awards

 An experienced litigation attorney, Jon is prepared to respond to the specific needs of his clients in Lexington and beyond in the areas of construction law, non-compete enforcement, and land use law, including eminent domain defense.
 He additionally counsels clients on issues relating to contract formation and performance as well as the litigation of complex construction and commercial disputes, including water intrusion or mold claims, at the state, federal, and administrative levels.
 His clients include contractors, developers, builders, owners and their insurers in construction related disputes before administrative bodies such as OSHA, various environmental protection agencies, and labor oversight divisions.
 He also counsels tobacco wholesalers and distributors on issues specific to Master Settlement Agreement compliance and has handled related litigation in the states of Missouri, Nebraska, North Carolina, Michigan, West Virginia, Tennessee, and Kentucky.
 Jon has also represented a number of entertainers and Division One basketball coaches in the course of contract and endorsement negotiations.

-At the McBrayer law firm, we care about the communities where we live and work.
-We strive to give back through community leadership and through sponsorship and support of many community causes.
-We care about our clients and their success, demonstrated by our ongoing efforts to cultivate relationships with government officials, community leaders, and the business community to provide clients with access to key decision-makers.
+At the McBrayer law firm, we care about the communities where we live and work, and strive to give back through community leadership, sponsorship, and support of many community causes.
 I am proud to be extremely active in civic affairs at the state and local level, especially those involving the conservation of our natural resources and the protection and personal development of Kentucky's children.
 I am past Chairman of the Board of the High Street YMCA and is currently the President of the Kentucky Fish and Wildlife Foundation, an organization that supports conservation and youth education efforts throughout Kentucky.
 He also serves as a member of the Board of Bluegrass Tomorrow, an organization dedicated to promoting economic development that improves the quality of life for Kentuckians and protects Kentucky’s natural resources through collaboration, preservation, accountability, and education.
 A father of three boys, Jon has also immensely enjoyed coaching Little League baseball and is a past president of Eastern Little League.
 He is an avid outdoorsman and enjoy cycling, snow skiing, hunting, and fishing with my family when time allows.

 News & Insights